mzgreen/mzgreen.github.io/_posts/2015-02-28-How-to-hideshow-Toolbar-when-list-is-scrolling(part2).md

 ## First things first
 I won’t show `build.gradle` file because it’s the same as in [part 1] so we will start from creating a layout for our `Activity`:
-[layout bez zakladek]
+{% gist /mzgreen/54faa3e44ae3de8a682c %}

-It’s just a `RecyclerView` and a `Toolbar` (we will add tabs later).
-Notice that I’m using the second method (with adding padding to `RecyclerView`) described in [previous post]:
+It’s just a `RecyclerView` and a `Toolbar` (we will add `Tabs` later).
+Notice that I’m using the second method (with adding padding to `RecyclerView`) described in [previous post].
-[recycler z paddingiem]

 I will omit a layout file of our list item because it’s exactly the same as [before]. `RecyclerAdapter` was also described so we can skip it ([here] is how it should look - simple adapter, without header).

 Let’s jump to our `PartTwoActivity` code:
-[kod activity]
+{% gist /mzgreen/72ef88c35fae6e979f15 %}

-It’s a basic initialization of `RecyclerView` and `Toolbar`, notice setting `OnScrollListener` in line XXX.
+It’s a basic initialization of `RecyclerView` and `Toolbar`, notice setting `OnScrollListener` in line 27.

 The most interesting part is `HidingScrollListener`, so let’s create it!
-[listener]
+{% gist /mzgreen/95f93c615456c1d72104 %}

 If you’ve read [previous part] it should look familiar (actually it’s even simpler right now).
 What do we have here?
-There is only one variable so far - `toolbarOffset` which holds a scrolled offset relative to `Toolbar’s` height.
+There is only one important variable so far - `mToolbarOffset` which holds a scrolled offset relative to `Toolbar’s` height.
 To put it simply, we want to track only values between 0 and `Toolbar` height so thanks to this:
-[watrnek]
+{% gist /mzgreen/5610dfaaf9756b6d456a %}
 it will be increased if we scroll up (but we don’t want it to be bigger than `Toolbar’s` height) and decreased if we scroll down (again we don’t want it to be lower than 0).
 You will see why do we restrict these values soon.
+We are also clipping `mToolbarOffset` because it's possible that it will have some value out of our range for a small period of time (e.g. during fling) and it would cause flickering.
 We’ve also defined  `onMoved()` - an abstract method which we call during scroll.
 It may surprise you but this is it for now!

 We have to get back to our `PartTwoActivity` and implement `onMoved()` method inside our scroll listener:
-[implementacja]
+{% gist /mzgreen/e108819d31a9e675452b %}

 Yup, that’s all.
 We can run our app and see what do we have:
 ![No snap gif](/images/2/nosnap.gif "No snap gif")

 Pretty good, the `Toolbar` is moving along with the list and getting back just as we expect it to.
-This is thanks to the restrictions that we put on the `toolbarOffset` variable.
-If we would omit checking if it’s bigger than 0 and lower than `toolbarHeight` then when we would scroll up our list, the `Toolbar` would move along far away off the screen, so to show it back you would have to scroll the list down to 0.
-Right now it just scrolls up to `toolbarHeight` position and not more so it’s „sitting” right above the list all of the time and if we start scrolling down, we can see it immediately showing.
+This is thanks to the restrictions that we put on the `mToolbarOffset` variable.
+If we would omit checking if it’s bigger than 0 and lower than `mToolbarHeight` then when we would scroll up our list, the `Toolbar` would move along far away off the screen, so to show it back you would have to scroll the list down to 0.
+Right now it just scrolls up to `mToolbarHeight` position and not more so it’s „sitting” right above the list all of the time and if we start scrolling down, we can see it immediately showing.

 It works pretty well, but this is not what we want.
 It feels weird that you can stop it in the middle of the scroll and the `Toolbar` will stay half visible.
 Actually this is how it’s done in Google Play Games app which I consider as a bug.